 8.3.2.1 General

 Both SRC and SRS shall support the usage of the WebRTC data channel for the exchange of split rendering metadata.
 The WebRTC data channel shall declare “3gpp-sr” as the data channel sub-protocol.
 The message content format depends on the type of the message.
-The data channel sub-protocol is defined in clause X.
+The data channel sub-protocol is defined in clause 8.3.3.

 Message types shall be unique identifiers in the URN format.
 This clause defines a set of message types and their formats.
 The messages are derived from the OpenXR API to ensure smooth operation with AR devices that support OpenXR.
 In case other XR APIs are used, mapping the message payload to the appropriate XR API structures shall be performed by the split rendering client.